lewishowles/components/src/components/interaction/ui-button/ui-button.md

 - type: `Vue class binding`
 - default: `null`

-Any classes to add to the icon itself.
-If a size class is added (`size-`), the default size class will not be included.
+Additional classes to apply to the icon, merged on top of the base styles.
+Any provided classes that conflict with base classes will override as necessary.

 ### `pressed`